xjorma/EarthMeshHoudini/README.md

 - **Quit** Houdini.
 - The 2 packages are installed, your are good to go to the next step.

+Note: Some user had to install **PIP**, in this case follow the instruction [here](http://wordpress.discretization.de/houdini/home/advanced-2/installing-and-using-scipy-in-houdini/).

 ### SideFX Labs
 I use [this node](https://www.sidefx.com/docs/houdini/nodes/sop/labs--quickmaterial-2.0.html) from Labs, so you need to install the Labs Package.
 - Launch the **Houdini Laucher** and install the Labs/Packages.